Particle acceleration at radiative supernova remnant shocks

-The maximum momentum of the accelerated particles $p_{\rm max}$ is not included in Eq.~\eqref{eq:f0} and can be accounted for by introducing an exponential suppression.
-For DSA to occur, the shock needs to be strong, and the medium \textit{sufficiently} ionized.
-We will assume that the condition on ionization is met~\citep{sutherland2017}, if only because we are considering shocks expanding in the warm ISM.
+The maximum momentum of the accelerated particles, $p_{\rm max}$, is not included in Eq.~\eqref{eq:f0} and can be accounted for by introducing an exponential suppression.
+For DSA to occur, the shock needs to be strong, and the medium “sufficiently” ionized.
+We assumed that the condition on ionization was met~\citep{sutherland2017}, if only because we were considering shocks expanding in the warm ISM.
 As the shock slows down, the Mach number decreases.
-We verify that the shock remains supersonic ($\mathcal{M} > 1$), and assume that DSA can occur at relatively weak shocks with Mach numbers of $\mathcal{M} \sim$ 2-3.
+We verified that the shock remains supersonic ($\mathcal{M} > 1$), and assumed that DSA can occur at relatively weak shocks with Mach numbers of $\mathcal{M} \sim$ 2-3.
 Although particle acceleration is typically associated with strong, high-Mach-number shocks, both theoretical and observational studies have shown that even low-Mach-number shocks ($\mathcal{M} \sim$ 2- 3) can accelerate particles under favorable conditions.
-In particular, hybrid and particle-in-cell (PIC) simulations have demonstrated efficient ion and electron acceleration at quasi-parallel low Mach shocks~\citep{guo2013,caprioli2014,park2015}.
+In particular, hybrid and particle-in-cell simulations have demonstrated efficient ion and electron acceleration at quasi-parallel low Mach shocks~\citep{guo2013,caprioli2014,park2015}.
 This has been further explored in the context of high-beta astrophysical plasmas, such as those found in galaxy clusters, where low Mach shocks are common~\citep{guo2014a,guo2014b}.
-Cosmological simulations also support the role of such shocks in generating cosmic rays~\citep{wittor2017}.
-In situ measurements in the solar wind provide additional observational evidence for particle acceleration at low Mach number collisionless shocks~\citep{wilson2013}
+Cosmological simulations also support the role of such shocks in generating CRs~\citep{wittor2017}.
+In situ measurements in the solar wind provide additional observational evidence of particle acceleration at low-Mach-number collisionless shocks~\citep{wilson2013}

 Moreover, for DSA to take place, the shock needs to be collisionless.
-A usual criterion to characterize collisionless shocks relies on the idea that the transition from upstream to downstream occurs on a scale smaller than the mean free path of particles.
-The mean free path downstream can be estimated at the time needed for a projectile to be deflected by $90^{\circ}$, and typically reads: ~\citep{draine2011}:
+A usual criterion to characterize collisionless shocks relies on the idea that the transition from upstream to downstream occurs on a scale smaller than the mean free path (mfp) of particles.
+The mfp downstream can be estimated at the time needed for a projectile to be deflected by $90^{\circ}$, and typically reads (\citep{draine2011}):